Prabhulal0410/NetfilxGPT/netfilxgpt/README.md

 - Setup firebase
 - Created signin Signup auth using Firebase
 - Created Redux store with userSlice
-- added signout functionality using firebase and reduxstore
+- Added signout functionality using firebase and reduxstore
+- Bugfix - if the user not login then redirect fro browse to login page and vice-versa
+- Unscubscribe to the onAuthStateChanged callback